-- to deal with the complaint - where required by law - to obtain legal advice or legal representation, or medical or psychological assistance from a medical practitioner, psychologist or counsellor - where the disclosure is made to an external party investigating the complaint, or mediator/conciliator engaged in accordance with this Policy - where the information has been made public in accordance with this Policy or this Policy otherwise authorises or requires the disclosure of the information.
+- to deal with the complaint - · where required by law - to obtain legal advice or legal representation, or medical or psychological assistance from a medical practitioner, psychologist or counsellor - where the disclosure is made to an external party investigating the complaint, or mediator/conciliator engaged in accordance with this Policy - where the information has been made public in accordance with this Policy or this Policy otherwise authorises or requires the disclosure of the information.

-A complainant may request their identity be kept confidential from the person complained about.
+Subject to the operation of the Public Interest Disclosure Act 2018, a complainant may request their identity be kept confidential from the person complained about.
 The Person Responsible for Managing the Complaint will consider such requests on a case-by-case basis, having regard to any applicable legal requirements.